HutchyBen/flower-tachi/README.md

 ### Import every DDR singles and doubles score
 `python flowertachi.py -g ddr:SP ddr:DP`
 > [!CAUTION]
 > If you have lots of scores this will send lots of requests to flower.
-Be nice to them and don't end up sending loads of requsts
+Be nice to them and don't flood them with requests.

 ## Supported Games
 - DanceDanceRevolution (SP/DP)